Religion in the Mongol Empire: Islam

 At the same time the Mongols imported Central Asian Muslims to serve as administrators in China, the Mongols also sent Han Chinese and Khitans from China to serve as administrators over the Muslim population in Bukhara in Central Asia, using foreigners to curtail the power of the local peoples of both lands.

 Genghis Khan and the following Yuan Emperors forbade Islamic practices like Halal butchering, forcing Mongol methods of butchering animals on Muslims, and other restrictive degrees continued.
 Muslims had to slaughter sheep in secret.
 Genghis Khan directly called Muslims and Jews "slaves", and demanded that they follow the Mongol method of eating rather than the halal method.
 Circumcision was also forbidden.
 Jews were also affected, and forbidden by the Mongols to eat Kosher.

 Among all the [subject] alien peoples only the Hui-hui say “we do not eat Mongol food”.
 [Cinggis Qa’an replied:] “By the aid of heaven we have pacified you; you are our slaves.
 Yet you do not eat our food or drink.
 How can this be right?”
 He thereupon made them eat.
 “If you slaughter sheep, you will be considered guilty of a crime.”
 He issued a regulation to that effect ...
 [In 1279/1280 under Qubilai] all the Muslims say: “if someone else slaughters [the animal] we do not eat”.
-Because the poor people are upset by this, from now on, Muscleman [Muslim] Huihui and Zhuhai [Jewish] Huihui, no matter who kills [the animal] will eat [it] and must cease slaughtering sheep themselves, and cease the rite of circumcision.
+Because the poor people are upset by this, from now on, Musselman [Muslim] Huihui and Zhuhai [Jewish] Huihui, no matter who kills [the animal] will eat [it] and must cease slaughtering sheep themselves, and cease the rite of circumcision.

 The Muslims in the same class also revolted against the Yuan dynasty in the Ispah Rebellion but the rebellion was crushed and the Muslims were massacred by the Yuan loyalist commander Chen Youding.
 Some Muslim communities had the name in Chinese which meant "barracks" and also mean "thanks", many Hui Muslims claim it is because that they played an important role in overthrowing the Mongols and it was named in thanks by the Han Chinese for assisting them.

 During the Ming conquest of Yunnan, Muslim Generals Mu Ying and Lan Yu, led Muslim troops loyal to the Ming dynasty against Mongol and Muslim troops loyal to the Yuan dynasty.